milung/ufe-controller/README.md

-# Mikro-Front End Controller and CRD for kubernetes
+# Micro-Front End Controller and CRD for kubernetes

 Implementation of the [Kubernetes Controller] pattern over custom resources specifying front-end web components to be dynamically integrated into a user interface application shell.